ibm-cloud-docs/power-iaas/creating-ssh-key.md

 ### Creating an AIX VM with a configured SSH key using CLI
 {: #create-vm-cli}

-You can create a new VM with the public key with the following command (replacing the options with your own):
+You can create a new VM with the public key with the following command by replacing the options with your own:

 ```text
 ibmcloud pi instance-create keytest-vm --image AIX-7200-03-03 --memory 5 --networks "cloud.ibm.com" --processors 1 --processor-type shared --key-name testkey